FanDuel North Carolina promo code | Bet $5 get $200 in bonus bets | Goal.com US

 How to claim the FanDuel promo code

-It’s quick and easy to claim the bet $5, get $200 in bonus bets offer on FanDuel in North Carolina.
-Just follow these simple steps:
+It’s quick and easy to create an account on FanDuel and claim the bet $5, get $200 in bonus bets offer.

 More info on FanDuel’s NC bonus